pdp10/sbpipe/README.md

 ### Introduction
-This package contains a collection of pipelines for model simulation, single parameter perturbation, double parameter perturbation, sensitivity analysis, and parameter estimation.
-It aims to automate common processes and speed up productivity.
+This package contains a collection of pipelines for dynamic modelling of biological systems.
+It aims to automate common processes and speed up productivity for tasks such as model simulation, model single and double perturbation, sensitivity analysis and parameter estimation.

 ### Environment Variables